-Paneer has got to be one of the easiest cheeses to make at home!
-This mild Indian no-melt cheese is incredible for absorbing flavor in curries, grilling, or even making into desserts!
+Paneer has got to be one of the easiest cheeses to make at home with two simple ingredients - milk and lemon!
+This mild Indian no-melt cheese stays firm and creamy which makes it incredible for absorbing flavor in curries, grilling, or even making into desserts!

 WHAT IS PANEER?